nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 </box>

-The following activity diagram summarizes what happens when a user executes a `view-client` command:
+The following activity diagram summarizes what happens when a user executes a `view` command:

 <puml src="diagrams/ViewClientActivityDiagram.puml" width="250" />